 Updates & Outcomes

-The Great White Shark Project is a world leading organisation focusing on the great white shark.
-Founded in 1989 purely as a research centre, it is now a large commercial operation establishing shark ecotourism as an educational experience helping to promote Great white shark conservation.
+The Great White Shark Project is a world-leading organisation focusing on the great white shark.
+Founded in 1989 purely as a research centre, it is now a large commercial operation establishing shark ecotourism as an educational experience helping to promote Great White shark conservation.
 The projects motto is 'misconception, education and preservation'.
 The projects' aim is to educate as many people as possible in the misconception of this apex predator and in turn help to preserve and conserve the species - as well as countless other species of sharks which are unfairly feared and maligned.

-Finding the Great white shark is a skill involving years of practice.
+Finding the Great White shark is a skill involving years of practice.
 Water temperature, depth, visibility, swell height, current, and wind directions are all major factors.
-Great white sharks are surface feeders, so shark diving volunteers and will be spellbound when seeing the sharks lift their heads right out of the water to investigate an object (known as spy hopping), and if they're really lucky they may even sometimes see a full breach!
+Great White sharks are surface feeders, so shark diving volunteers and will be spellbound when seeing the sharks lift their heads right out of the water to investigate an object (known as spy hopping), and if they're really lucky they may even sometimes see a full breach!
 Volunteering here is a fantastic experience and one which you certainly will not forget in a hurry!

-The future goals of the project is to expand the community work into different townships to continue educating the next generation about the importance of marine conservation, and it will do this through talks at schools and involving the youth in activities such as beach clean ups where they can see the first hand impact marine debris has on the environment.
+The future goal of the project is to expand the community work into different townships to continue educating the next generation about the importance of marine conservation, and it will do this through talks at schools and involving the youth in activities such as beach clean ups where they can see the first hand impact marine debris has on the environment.

 Is this trip for you?